OCaml Coding Information

 • Once you install WSL 2 you will be able to follow the Linux Ubuntu install instructions linked above.

-• Note that your WSL2 Ubuntu needs the C compiler and tools for the opam install to work; the following Linux shell command will get you those: sudo apt install make m4 gcc unzip bubblewrap.
+• Note that your WSL2 Ubuntu needs the C compiler and tools for the opam install to work; the following Linux shell command will get you those: sudo apt install make m4 gcc zip unzip bubblewrap.

 • You can still use your Windows install of VSCode to edit files by using the VSCode Remote WSL Extension – it will connect the Windows editor to the underlying WSL2 subsystem.
 See below where VSCode is described for details on how to set this up.